rfc-st/humble/README.md

 $ cd humble
 $ pip3 install -r requirements.txt

-# Deactivate the Virtual Environment after you have finished using 'humble'
+# Good practice: deactivate the virtual environment after you have finished using 'humble'
 $ deactivate

-# Activate the Virtual Environment to analyze again with 'humble'
+# Activate the virtual environment to analyze URLs again with 'humble'
 $ cd /home/bluesman/humble_venv/
 $ source /home/bluesman/humble_venv/bin/activate
 $ cd humble

-# Updating (weekly): after activating the Virtual Environment and inside the folder where 'humble' is located.
+# Updating (weekly): activate the virtual environment and from 'humble' folder
 $ git pull

+# Updating (Release): activate the virtual environment, download the source code
-# Updating (Release): after activating the Virtual Environmentans and inside folder where 'humble' is located, overwriting files.
+# .zip file of the most recent Asset and unzip it in the 'humble' folder, overwriting files.
 https://github.com/rfc-st/humble/releases
 ```